 While not much is known with regard to involving significant others in occupational health care, there is some evidence from clinical health care that interventions in which significant others are involved are more effective than care without significant other involvement [53-58].
 The findings of several systematic reviews indicate that interventions aimed at both patients and significant others can have positive effects on a range of individual and relationship outcomes.
-For instance, one systematic review found evidence that couple interventions are more effective in reducing depressive symptoms, enhancing marital functioning, and reducing pain of patients with chronic diseases than individual interventions or usual care [53].
-Another systematic review found that couple-based interventions for couples affected by cancer were most efficacious in improving couple communication, psychological distress and relationship functioning [58].
+For instance, one systematic review found evidence that couple interventions are more effective in reducing depressive symptoms, enhancing marital functioning, and reducing pain of patients with chronic diseases than individual interventions for couples affected by cancer were most efficacious in improving couple communication, psychological distress and relationship functioning [58].